rusudinu/hardcoreentrepreneur-auth-api/README.md

 # Unencrypted login system API

-Hi!
 This repo is an API for the Hardcore Entrepreneur contest, that demonstrates the easiest way to create a login system API, using Spring Boot.
+For a real-life auth api please check out [this](https://github.com/rusudinu/jwt-auth) repo.

 ## Please note that: